Websoft9Archive/ansible-ghost/docs/stack-components.md

 ## Ports

-You can control(open or close) ports by **[Security Group Setting](https://support.websoft9.com/docs/faq/zh/tech-instance.html)** of your Cloud Server to decide whether the port can be accessed from outside Internet.
+Open or close ports by **[Security Group Setting](https://support.websoft9.com/docs/faq/zh/tech-instance.html)** of your Cloud Server to decide whether the port can be accessed from outside Internet.

-You can run the cmd `netstat -tunlp` to check related ports.
-The following are the most useful ports:
+You can run the cmd `netstat -tunlp` to check all related ports.
+The following are the ports you may use.

 | Name | Number | Use |  Necessity |
 | --- | --- | --- | --- |